Ar0xA/ar0xa.github.io/_posts/2015-10-24-Hacking-Hipchat-URLs-learning-Python-part1.md

 There seems to be a download for the server component at <a href="https://www.hipchat.com/server/get-it" target="_blank">https://www.hipchat.com/server/get-it</a> but to be honest, there is no guarantee that it's 100% the same code that they run themselves.
 Still good to know though.

-The decapricated API still works fine and though limited in some cases, it can do the same functionality faster than in the new v2 API.
+The depricated API still works fine and though limited in some cases, it can do the same functionality faster than in the new v2 API.
 However a lot of functionality is also missing, which could be a pain.

 <h2>Try 1: The hard way</h2>